jakearchibald/jakearchibald.com/static-build/posts/2023/07/against-self-closing-tags-in-html/index.md

 If you forgot to quote an attribute, the browser didn't complain, it just got on with the job of rendering the page.

-If you ended a tag with `/>`, the browser saw it as a parsing error and ignored it.
+If you ended a tag with `/>`, the browser saw it as a parsing error and ignore it.
 And that's where I start to take issue with it.

 <!-- prettier-ignore -->
 ```html